 Learn more about the concept here.

-AstraZeneca, one of the world's largest pharmaceutical companies, used an RBR to improve the recycling of the immobilized enzyme.
-Published in Organic Process Research & Development, the authors note: “the immobilized enzyme was surprisingly stable ... and we could run 10 consecutive recycling experiments with preserved rate of reaction and enantioselectivity”
+AstraZeneca, one of the world's largest pharmaceutical companies, used an RBR to improve recycling of their immobilized enzyme.
+Published in Organic Process Research & Development, the authors note: “the immobilized enzyme was surprisingly stable ... and we could run 10 consecutive recycling experiments with preserved rate of reaction and enantioselectivity”.

-Researchers can now experiment without breaking the bank, and process development scientists can reach the required purity and yield per kilogram of biocatalyst.
-Chemists can now contribute to a sustainable production of pharmaceuticals.
+Researchers can now experiment without breaking the bank, process development scientists can reach the required purity and yield per kilogram of biocatalyst, and all chemists can contribute to a sustainable production of pharmaceuticals.

 What is holding you back from a environmentally and economically sustainable process?